Skip to main content

 Diet and exercise

 Numerous studies indicate that whether you want to improve blood flow or boost testosterone in response to ED symptoms, there are few things you can do that are more powerful than regular exercise and a good diet.
-In many cases, erectile dysfunction actually serves as an early indicator of potential cardiovascular issues.
+In many cases, ED actually serves as an early indicator of potential cardiovascular issues.
 And there seems to be a direct link between obesity and poor sexual performance.

-From a confidence standpoint, losing weight is also one of the few ways you can make your penis appear larger.
+Losing weight is also one of the few ways you can make your penis appear larger.
 As pelvic fat decreases, the penis appears to protrude more than it had before.
 If confidence is part of a mental angle affecting your sexual performance, this might help.

 That doesn’t mean you have to start training for a 10k immediately, and it doesn’t preclude you from utilizing any of the other methods we discuss here.
 The best thing you can do for ED is to combine diet and exercise with one or more of the products or methods included in our guide.